jenkinsci/micro-focus-performance-center-integration-plugin/DocForJenkinsPluginsWebSite.md

 - Added support for Selenium script (available from LoadRunner Enterprise 2021 R1 and later).
 A folder containing a file with ".java" extension and containing the expression "import org.openqa.selenium" is considered Selenium script.
 - Fixed a defect caused by the plugin trying to validate a Linux OS system path according to Windows OS criteria and vice versa, when the Jenkins server and the remote agent are on a different OS type.

+### Version 1.1.6 (not released, no commitment)
+This version provides the following enhancements:
+- Rebranding from Micro Focus to OpenText.
+- Possibility to associate a YAML defined test to a trend report.
+- Possibility to search for a timeslot defined for LRE test to execute and use it.
+- Possibility to add a wait time between generation of the trend report and the download of the trend report to the build artifact.
+- Timeslot duration can be parametrized via two parameters (Hours and Minutes).

 ### Downloads
 You can download the plugin from this link: